OpenGeoMetadata/opengeometadata.github.io/docs/gbl-1.0.md

 ---
-layout: default
-title: GBL 1.0
-parent: Legacy Versions
-nav_order: 1
+hide:
+  - toc
 ---

-# GBL 1.0

-GeoBlacklight metadata schema version 1.0
-{: .fs-6 .fw-300 }
+!!! warning

 	This is a legacy format.
 The GeoBlacklight Community recommends using [OGM Aardvark](ogm-aardvark) for GeoBlacklight versions 4.0 and higher.

 ---